ZhangJiangtao-0108/DataPreProcess_packages/README.md

 # DataPreProcess_packages
+---
-The data collected by MYO bracelet is preprocessed, including data cutting, stretching, filling and feature extraction.
+This data processing library preprocesses the signals from the muscle current and IMU sensors, including data cutting, stretching, filling and feature extraction.
+This package also includes functions for sign language dataset production, data label transformation, recognition and translation metrics, and word frequency statistics。
 ## How to use this package
+---
 ### 1、Install related packages
 ```shell
 pip install Requirement.txt